mescourrou/simba/README.md

 2) Then, install maturin:
 `pip install maturin`
 3) To build the bindings, use `maturin develop`.
 It needs to be run in the virtualenv
-4) To test that the package was built successfully, you can import it in python: `python -m turtlebot_simulator`
+4) To test that the package was built successfully, you can import it in python: `python -m simba`

 ### Waiting for PyO3
 Python bindings are almost set for state estimators.
-However, the Python GIL locks with turtles threads.
+However, the Python GIL locks with robots threads.
 I wait for the PyO3 community to implement sub interpreters to fix that (see [Issue 576](https://github.com/PyO3/pyo3/issues/576)).